19bufordcarl/CarlRPG/TTRPGs/The CDBTTRPG/Referee Specific/Economy/Discounts.md

 # Discounts

-Economy can vary greatly setting to setting, and so while I recommend giving discounts for high charisma characters of some amounts, the particular amount will need to be tweaked if you have made significant alterations to the default economy this system provides.
+Optional Rule (Not recommended)

+Economy is a fiddly thing and breaking it can cause the world to lose its verisimilitude.
+Discounts just make the fiddly nature of the economy even more fiddly.
+The price is the price.
+If you desire discounts for high [Charisma](../../Player%20Characters/Chosen%20Statistics/Charisma.md), the following tables can be used.

 For the average item (5 coins), roll 1d10 and subtract the Charisma score to generate the price.
 For larger items, or bulk transactions, use the following tables.
 ## Buying Price Offer